yonatankarp/yonatankarp.com/clbnc2fzz00doqenvhqwgc2yo.md

 }
 ```

-**Note:** we're including the `ApiClient.kt`, `OAuth.kt,` and `OAuthOkHttpClient.kt` as currently there is a bug in the generator.
-This bug doesn't allow generating Retrofit clients with Jackson as the serialization library.
-I have [opened a pull request](https://github.com/OpenAPITools/openapi-generator/pull/14239) for the fix on the OpenApi generator's repository.
-If the pull request was merged, you can remove the `exclude` part from your project.
+**Note:** We are including the `ApiClient.kt`, `OAuth.kt`, and `OAuthOkHttpClient.kt` as there is currently a bug in the generator that prevents us from generating Retrofit clients with Jackson as the serialization library.
+If the bug is fixed, you can remove the `exclude` part from your project.

-The last step would be to ensure `clean` tasks and `compileKotlin` are playing well without new tasks.
-We will create a new task called `cleanGeneratedCodeTask` that would simply delete all generated code whenever we run the `clean` task.
-Moreover, we want to ensure that before we build our code, all code generation tasks have been executed.
+The last step is to ensure that the `clean` task and `compileKotlin` work well with the new tasks.
+We will create a new task called `cleanGeneratedCodeTask` that will delete all generated code whenever the `clean` task is run.
+Additionally, we want to ensure that all code generation tasks have been executed before building our code.

 ```kotlin
 tasks {